 Rose O’Neill Literary House

 In 2011, the Rose O’Neill Literary House at Washington College in Chestertown, Maryland established a month-long writing residency, awarded annually to a Cave Canem fellow.
-To date, recipients include Arisa White, Kevin Vaughn, Yona Harvey, Jamaal May, Kamilah Aisha Moon and Darrel Alejandro Holnes.
+To date, recipients include Arisa White, Kevin Vaughn, Yona Harvey, Jamaal May, Kamilah Aisha Moon, Darrel Alejandro Holnes and Laura Swearingen-Steadwell.

 The selected fellow will receive a $1,000 stipend; and enjoy the use of a private, single-family residence situated on a quiet street directly across from campus and a short walk from Lit House, the college library, a farmers market and local shops.